uikit/uikit-site/docs/pages/dropdown.md

 ## Boundary

 By default, the dropdown flips automatically when it exceeds the viewport's edge.
-If you want to flip it according to a container's boundary, just add the the `boundary: .my-class` option to the `uk-dropdown` attribute, using a selector for the container.
+If you want to flip it according to a container's boundary, just add the `boundary: .my-class` option to the `uk-dropdown` attribute, using a selector for the container.
 That way you can determine any parent element as the drop's boundary.

 ```html
 <div class="my-class">